lightscapevr/website/markdown/getting-started-piconeo.md

 The Pico Neo 3 is a standalone VR headset that is supported by VR Sketch since release 17.

-*Warning: the Pico Neo 4 is not supported.*
+*Warning: the Pico Neo 4 is not supported.
+The instructions below may or may not work.
+It can also be tethered to a PC, and once that is done it should work like PC VR (see below).*

 The Pico Neo 3 can be used either as a standalone headset (fully supported) or tethered to a PC with a DisplayPort cable or over wireless (not well-tested but works, see below).